Shor language: History

 Before the 19th century the Shor language had remained unwritten; in the 1870s Orthodox missionaries made the first effort to create a Cyrillic Shor alphabet.
 In spite of all the efforts by the missionaries, the percentage of literacy among the native population increased very slowly — by the beginning of the 20th century they constituted only about 1% of the Shors.

 The Shor written language had its 'golden age' in the 1920s.
 In 1927, a second attempt was made to create a Shor alphabet based on Cyrillic.
 In 1932-1933, Fedor Cispijakov wrote and published a new primer based on the Latin alphabet.
 This however considerably complicated the process of learning; thus in 1938, the same author together with Georgij Babuskin created a new variant of the primer based on the Cyrillic alphabet, of which several editions have been published since then.

+The Mrassu dialect served as a basis for literary Shor language both in the 1930s and in the 1980s when the written form of the Shor language was revitalized after a break (of almost 50 years) in its written history.
+However, the Kondoma dialect norms are also largely accepted.
+The Academy grammar of Shor, published in 1941, was written on the basis of the Mrass dialect by Dyrenkova.